nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

    You can provide a Kconfig option as value, which allows the user to easily modify the size (see :ref:`pm_yaml_preprocessing` for an example).

 share_size: list
-   This properties defines the size of the current partition to be the same as the size of the first existing partition in the list.
+   This property defines the size of the current partition to be the same as the size of the first existing partition in the list.
    This property can be set for image or placeholder partitions.
    It cannot be used by container partitions.
    The list can contain any kind of partition.